 Is a face mask mandatory?

-A face mask is mandatory in our theater.
+A face mask is mandatory in our theater from the age of 13.
 We ask you to put on a face mask when you enter our theater and also when you get up again during the intermission or after the performance to leave the theater.
 You may take off your face mask when you are seated during the performance.

 Unfortunately, face masks are not available at ITA.
 It is therefore important that you bring your own.